Suffolk Wildlife Trust

 Eighteen fritillary sites were known in Suffolk in 1889, but sadly most have been lost through drainage or ploughing.
 The fritillaries bloom alongside early meadow flowers such as cowslip and cuckoo flower.

-Visiting this meadow is only possible at an annual open event which we aim to hold during the fritillary flowering period (usually mid to late April).
+Visiting this meadow is only possible at an annual open event which we aim to hold during the fritillary flowering period.